nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

    a.
 Connect the nRF5340 development kit to your PC using a USB cable.
    #.
 Make sure that the nRF5340 DK and the external debug probe are powered on.
    #.
-Click :guilabel:`Build` in the :guilabel:`Actions` panel to start the build process.
+Click :guilabel:`Build` in the :guilabel:`Actions View` to start the build process.
    #.
-Click :guilabel:`Flash` in the :guilabel:`Actions` panel to program the resulting image to your device.
+Click :guilabel:`Flash` in the :guilabel:`Actions View` to program the resulting image to your device.

 Using the command line
 ======================